MubasharRafique/healthcaresolutions/README.md

 - Visual studio and Sql server
 - Sql server name (localdb)\MSSQLLocalDB.
 If wants to change the server name then update in windows service web Config file and also change in web project web config file.
 - Create Database for that Run Db Script.
-Db Script file is inside project solution folder with name PatientDb.
+Db Script file is inside project solution folder with name PatientDb.sql.
 - Copy Batch Patient file into C:\BatchFiles\batch_Patient_12082020.txt drive otherwise in the logs it will show file not found. we can change file location from database.